Music

 Our Music programme has excellent facilities available for you to rehearse and compose, the electroacoustic music studios are of an international standard.
 A long-standing feature of the Music programme is our commitment to integrate the latest technological developments throughout the programme as appropriate.

-If you wish to undertake performance papers as part of your Music major or if you would like a specialist Music qualification you will enrol in the Bachelor of Music.
+If you wish to undertake performance papers as part of your Music major or pursue a specialist Music qualification, you should enrol in the Bachelor of Music (BMus).
+Within the BMus, a Soloist specialisation is available.

 Scholarships and prizes